 - Raspberry Pi

 - Plug Quectel EC25 Mini PCIe module to the Sixfab 3G-4G/LTE Base Shield v2.

-- Connect required antennas to EC25 module.
+- Connect required antennas to the Quectel EC25 module.
 (Antenna Connecting Guide will be Available soon!).

-- Attach the Shield on top of your Raspberry Pi and connect the micro-USB cable that comes with the Shield.
+- Attach the Shield on top of your Raspberry Pi and keep the micro-USB cable disconnected that comes with the Shield.

-Note: Make sure you are using original Raspberry Adapter as your power source.
+Note: Make sure you are using the original Raspberry Adapter as your power source.

 - First run update